-Appropriates funds to districts, ISDs, and nonpublic schools to provide students in grades PreK-12 with expanded opportunities to improve mathematics, science, and technology skills by participating in the FIRST (for inspiration and recognition of science and technology) Robotics program, Jr. Lego League, Lego League, VEX, Square One, and other competitive robotics programs.
+Appropriates funds to districts, ISDs, and nonpublic schools to provide students in grades PreK-12 with expanded opportunities to improve mathematics, science, and technology skills by participating in competitions hosted by competitive robotics programs or equipment vendors.

 Sec.
 99i.
 Women in Technology